bin-cli/bin-cli/README.md

 - `~/.bash_completion`
 - `~/.bashrc`

-_Only Bash is supported at this time.
-I will add other shells if there is [demand for it](https://github.com/bin-cli/bin-cli/discussions/categories/ideas), or gladly accept [pull requests](https://github.com/bin-cli/bin-cli/pulls)._

 <details><summary><em>How to use tab completion with custom aliases?</em></summary><blockquote>

 If you are using a simple [shell alias](#aliasing-the-bin-command), e.g. `alias b=bin`, update the filename to match and add `--exe <name>`: